mctekk/zohocrm/README.md

 The object Response returned in located in `Zoho\CRM\Request`, contain the code, message, method, module, records, record id, uri and xml returned by zoho, this can be accessed by getters.

-Hope that can be useful, comments, issues or just mail me to [frangeris.20@gmail.com](mailto:frangeris.20@gmail.com)
+Hope that can be useful :)